ali-sheikhi/Deep-Learning-Web-Services/README.md

 ## Testing It Out

-You can either make predictions directly from the command line or through the browser.
+You can either make predictions directly from the command line without using flask or through the browser after running the flask app.

 ### Command-line Predictions